thenickdude/blackbox/README.md

 each motor speed controller.
 This is all stored without any approximation or loss of precision, so even quite subtle problems should be detectable from the fight data log.

-Currently, the blacbox attempts to log GPS data whenever new GPS data is available, but as I haven't been able to get my GPS receiver working on my craft, I haven't been able to test it yet.
+Currently, the blackbox attempts to log GPS data whenever new GPS data is available, but as I haven't been able to get my GPS receiver working on my craft, I haven't been able to test it yet.
 The CSV decoder and video renderer do not yet show any of the GPS data (though this will be added).
-If you have a working GPS, please send me your logs so I can get the decoding implemented :).
+If you have a working GPS, please send me your logs so I can get the decoding implemented.

 The data rate for my quadcopter configuration is about 10.25kB/s, with an update rate of 416Hz.
 This allows me to fit about 18 days of flight logs on a 16GB MicroSD card, which ought to be enough for anybody :).